nginxinc/nginx-ingress-workshops/Plus/labs/lab8/readme.md

     <br/>

-### Testing the NginxPlus Prometheus "scraper" Port and Page
+### Testing the NGINX Plus Prometheus "scraper" Port and Page

 <br/>

-Verify that NginxPlus NIC is enabled for exporting Prometheus statistics.
+Verify that NGINX Plus NIC is enabled for exporting Prometheus statistics.
 This requires 3 settings:

 - Prometheus `Annotations` are enabled
 - Port `9113` is open